rutgerblom/SDDC.Lab/README.md

 * pip install pyvmomi <br/>
 * apt install xorriso<br/>

 * ESXi and VCSA ISOs (6.7 or 7.0) as well as the NSX-T Manager and NSX-T Edge OVAs (2.5 or 3.0).
 Place these in the /iso directory of your Ansible control node.
-This path can be changed in the answerfile.<br/>
+This path can be changed in **answerfile.yml**.<br/>

 ### Answerfile

-Edit and adjust answerfile.yml according to your needs.
-In deploy.yml you control what gets deployed.
+Edit and adjust **answerfile.yml** according to your needs.
+In **deploy.yml** you control what gets deployed.
 It's very easy to customize your deployment.

 ## Usage